eth-cscs/Tiled-MM/README.md

 ## Building and Installing

-Assuming that you want to use the `gcc 8` compiler and `OpenMP`, you can build the project as follows:
+Assuming that you want to use the `gcc 8` compiler, you can build the project as follows:
 ```bash
 # clone the repo
 git clone https://github.com/kabicm/Tiled-MM